pachyderm/pachyderm/doc/concepts/pfs/index.rst

 Pachyderm File System
 =====================

-Pachyderm File System (PFS) is a version-controlled file system in which you can store unlimited size files.
+Pachyderm File System (PFS) is a distributed file-based system that supports all types of files, including binary, ``*.csv``, ``*json``, images, and other, from many sources and users.
+Pachyderm processes that data in parallel across many different jobs and pipelines.

 PFS has the following main concepts: